 lodge.
 If your child is younger, we encourage you to arrange to meet your child for

 The Great Hambolo of course.
 Just ask him.

 Our day starts promptly at 9:00 outside at the bottom of the Pineault chair for on-snow warm up.
 We will have Fortune Freestyle flags/banners set up to help you find us.

 Freestyle skiers are a hard-core bunch.
 If Camp Fortune is open then we're skiing.
 Dress appropriately!

 Our coaches are trained to watch for signs of frostbite, overheating, waterlogging and general discomfort.
 We'll take breaks as needed to keep everyone safe.

-The program fees cover club expenses and coaching.
 Lift tickets or seasons passes must be purchased separately from Camp Fortune.